Natan (footballer, born 2001)

 Natan Bernardo de Souza (born 6 February 2001), simply known as Natan, is a Brazilian professional footballer who plays as a centre-back for La Liga club Real Betis.

 Career

 Flamengo

 Born in Itapecerica da Serra, Natan began his career with Flamengo and made his professional debut for the club on 27 September 2020 against Palmeiras.
 He started and played the whole match as Flamengo drew 1–1.

 Red Bull Bragantino (loan)

-On 15 March 2021, Red Bull Bragantino signed Natan from Flamengo on loan until 31 December 2021 with a R$5m (€760,000) fee, the deal had a buying clause if Natan reached 20 official matches during the loan spell the total transfer fee would reach R$27 million (€4.32 million).
+On 15 March 2021, Red Bull Bragantino signed Natan from Flamengo on loan until 31 December 2021 with a R$5m (€760,000) fee; the deal had a purchase clause: if Natan reached 20 official matches during the loan spell, the transfer would become permanent for R$27 million (€4.32 million).

 Red Bull Bragantino

-On 22 January 2022, Red Bull Bragantino officially announced that would exercise Natan's buying clause with a contract until December 2026.
+On 22 January 2022, Red Bull Bragantino officially announced that they would exercise the buy clause in Natan's loan contract, running until December 2026.

 Napoli

 On 7 August 2023, Natan joined Serie A club Napoli, by signing a five-year contract for a reported €10 million transfer fee.